Stop Islamisation of Norway: Stop Islamisation of Norway

+Lars Thorsen leadership

+As Lars Thorsen became leader of SIAN in 2019, the group has started to repeatedly burn and desecrate the Quran at their rallies, and in front of mosques.
+Some days before the first Quran-burning, Thorsen was sentenced to 30 days suspended imprisonment and 20,000 NOK for hate speech in flyers distributed by the group.
+In 2020, Thorsen was attacked and beaten bloody and unconscious at a rally in Bergen after having called Muhammad a "depraved false prophet".
+Later the same year, he participated in a primetime debate show on state broadcaster NRK, in which he named some of the many Muslims he wanted to have deported from Norway.

-As Lars Thorsen became leader of the group in 2019, SIAN has started to repeatedly burn the Quran at their rallies.
-After a Quran burning event in July 2022, a vehicle with five SIAN-activists including Thorsen was deliberately crashed into, causing their vehicle to be flipped around onto its roof.
+After a Quran-burning event in July 2022, a vehicle with five SIAN-activists including Thorsen was deliberately crashed into, causing their vehicle to be flipped around onto its roof.
 A woman was arrested after the attack.

-Organisation

-Local radio

-In March 2012, the local chapter of SIAN in Rogaland (the organisation's largest chapter) started a local radio show in Sandnes on the Radio Kos channel.
-The channel's internet radio in turn had to increase its capacity from 25,000 listeners to 200,000 due to high traffic around the same time.
+In October 2022, Thorsen was sentenced to three weeks in jail for having sprayed red defence spray in the face of three men at three different SIAN-rallies.

 Views by commentators

 In a comment in Aftenposten in 2004, Jahn Otto Johansen called the former FOMI "extremely Muslim-hostile."
 The then secretary general of the Norwegian Humanist Association, Lars Gule, has also stated that the organisation "uses a hateful and vulgar language with a clearly discriminating content."
 In December 2005, the court decision against NHA fell in the case of libel initiated by the leader of SIAN, Arne Tumyr, after the former chair woman of the NHA board publicly had characterised a letter to the editor from Tumyr as "racist".
-Ingunn Økland of Aftenposten has criticized the use both by SIAN and its opponents of labelling each other "Nazi" in the Islam debate.
+Ingunn Økland of Aftenposten has criticised the use both by SIAN and its opponents of labelling each other "Nazi" in the Islam debate.

 On the other hand, Iraqi refugee and writer Walid al-Kubaisi has made appearances in the organisation, and in the feature story "Norway for Norwegians" (Norge for nordmenn) in Klassekampen in 2005 stated that "the forum showed a variation of thoughts and opinions within the frame of fear of Islamism.
-The fear of Islamism is healthy and legitimate for the population of Europe, and in the Muslim world.
+The fear of Islamism is healthy and legitimate for the population of Europe, and in the Muslim world."